-All photos need not be taken on campus, but all most include some clearly identifiable facet of campus life.
+All photos need not be taken on campus, but all must include some clearly identifiable facet of campus life.

-This is not a public relations project; photographers should work to portray an honest depiction of a campus, good and bad.
+This is not a public relations project; photographers should work to portray an honest depiction of a campus, good and bad, common subjects and uncommon subjects.
+Look for surprises!